How to ensure optimal adaptation in your triathlon training to work smarter, not harder

 Professor Greg Whyte explains why planning your training is key right now and how to schedule the right sessions at the right time to maximise the performance benefits

-But, it’s particularly true of multievent sports where the development of strength and power is crucial for performance and injury prevention.
+In multi-event sports, the development of strength and power is crucial not only for performance, but also for injury prevention.

-This combination of strength/power and endurance training at the same time is called ‘concurrent training’, and the pressure to deliver both determinants of performance simultaneously is heightened as we approach the competitive season.
+This combination of strength/power and endurance training at the same time is called ‘concurrent training’, and the pressure to deliver both determinants of performance simultaneously is heightened as we build fitness for the coming season.

 Experience and research have taught us that training for strength/power at the same time (often on the same day) can have a negative impact on endurance adaptations, and vice versa.